takem94/Universal-template-for-Gulp./README.md

  * `$ gulp clearcached` - just clearning all cache from memory.

 4. **Known bugs:**
- * Don't use numbers at start as names for svg/png icon in **src/img/Sprites/SpritesSrc** directory.
+ * Don't use numbers at the beginning of names for svg/png icons in **src/img/Sprites/SpritesSrc** directory.